Change Management

 - Cost savings

-There are many types of change and Ackerman (Development, Transition or transformation; the question of change in organisations (1997)) categorised change as one of three types:
+There are many types of change, Ackerman Development, Transition or transformation; the question of change in organisations (1997)) categorised change as one of three types:

 This is change where the organisation aims to achieve a set goal so this type of change is planned, episodic and radical.
 Episodic change is change that occurs infrequently, usually involves substituting an existing program or plan with a new one and is a change that is intended by it’s implementers or the organisation’s decision makers.
 Often it will not fit into existing or new strategy, in other words it is discontinuous.